Data Integrity FDA Requirements: Complete Guide to ALCOA+ Principles and GxP Compliance

 Chromatographic Data Systems:

-• Audit trails must be enabled and cannot be modified
+- Audit trails should be enabled and appropriately secured

 Spectroscopic Data: